Digital disruptors: DeGroote alumni are shaking up the establishment

 “From an enterprise perspective, blockchains are going to be the bedrock of almost every industry that conducts transactions of value,” Connelly told DeGroote earlier this year.
 “Think well beyond pure finance into supply chain, governance, insurance, healthcare, extraction, and entertainment … the most critical skill for students to learn is adaptability.”

 Want to embrace digital transformation head-on?
 DeGroote’s new Executive MBA in Digital Transformation (EMBA) is now accepting applicants for its second cohort, set to commence in September 2017.
 Featuring four residential modules held in Canada and Silicon Valley, California, the EMBA prepares executives from a wide spectrum of industries to lead their organizations through digital disruption.
-Find out more here.Other stories tagged: alumni, blockchain, digital transformation, knowledge transfer and outreach, marketing, mcmaster, real estate, sales
+Find out more here.Other stories tagged: alumni, alumni profile, blockchain, digital transformation, knowledge transfer and outreach, marketing, mcmaster, real estate, sales